Module atsamd_hal::clock::v2

 Finally, we need to define some generic interface for interacting with 1:N producer clocks.
 However, when designing this interface, we need to be careful not to lose information during type-level transformations.

-counter type alone is not enough for proper
+In particular, the Enabled counter type alone is not enough for proper

 clock safety.
-If we used consumer A
+If we used consumer A to Increment producer P from

-, but then used consumer B
+Enabled<P, U0> to Enabled<P, U1>, but then used consumer B to

-the producer back to Enabled<P, U0>
+Decrement the producer back to Enabled<P, U0>, we would leave consumer

-A
+A dangling.

 To solve this problem, we need some way to guarantee that a given consumer

-the same producer it Increment
+can only Decrement the same producer it Incremented.
+Stated differently,

 we need a way to track the identity of each consumer’s clock source.

-trait is designed for this purpose.
+The Source trait is designed for this purpose.
 It marks

-producer clocks, and it’s associated type, Id
+Enabled<T, N> producer clocks, and it’s associated type, Id, is the

 identity type that should be stored by consumers.

-Given that all implementers of Source
+Given that all implementers of Source are instances of Enabled<T, N>,

-the naïve choice for Source::Id
+the naïve choice for Source::Id would be T. However, in a moment, we

 will see why this choice is not ideal.

-Id
+Id types

 Many of the clock types in this module have additional type parameters that

 track the clock’s configuration.
-For instance, Xosc0<M>
+For instance, Xosc0<M> represents one

 of the external crystal oscillators.
-Here, the type parameter M
+Here, the type parameter M represents

-, which can either be CrystalMode
+the XOSC’s Mode, which can either be CrystalMode or

-.
+ClockMode.
 Accordingly, methods to adjust the crystal current, etc. are

-only available on Xosc0<CrystalMode>
+only available on Xosc0<CrystalMode>.

 While these type parameters are important and necessary for configuration of